Australian Dental Journal

 Many students and researchers looking for information online will use search engines such as Google, Yahoo or similar.
 By optimising your article for search engines, you will increase the chance of someone finding it.
 This in turn will make it more likely to be viewed and/or cited in another work.
 We have compiled these guidelines to enable you to maximise the web-friendliness of the most public part of your article.

 Manuscripts should follow the style of the Vancouver agreement detailed in the International Committee of Medical Journal Editors’ revised ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’, as presented at http://www.ICMJE.org/.

 Units.
-All measurements must be given in SI or SI-derived units.
+Measurements must be given in SI or SI-derived units.
 More information is available at the Bureau International des Poids et Mesures (BIPM) website at http://www.bipm.fr.
-Use the words ‘per cent’ in three text according to context; but use the symbol in formulas, equations, tables and figures.
+Use the symbol for ‘per cent’ in the text, and in formulas, equations, tables and figures.

 Numbers.
 Numbers may be spelt out or written as numbers, according to context.
 As a general rule, if the number is less than 10, spell it out.
 If the number is 10 or greater, it should be expressed as a number.

 Reference to figures.
 When referring to a figure at the beginning of a sentence, spell the word out.
 Example: Figure 1 illustrates the cellular structure.
 When referring to a figure within the sentence, abbreviate.
 Example: The cellular structure is shown in Fig. 2 and its complexity should be noted.

 When referring to a figure at the end of a sentence, abbreviate and enclose in parentheses.
 Example: The complexity of the cellular structure should be noted (Fig. 3).